 - United Therapeutics

 There are 1.3 billion people worldwide who live with some form of disability, and 61 million in the United States—26% of the population, according to the Centers for Disease Control (CDC).

-Globally, these individuals influence $13 trillion in annual discretionary spending, making this a huge market.
+GlobA11y, these individuals influence $13 trillion in annual discretionary spending, making this a huge market.
 Yet, many of them cannot experience websites the way they are intended, even while using assistive technology such as screen readers or speech recognition software.

-Surprisingly, fewer than 5% of all websites globally conform to the latest WCAG 2.0 and 2.1+ standards, or even include any accommodations for users with various disabilities.
+Surprisingly, fewer than 5% of all websites globA11y conform to the latest WCAG 2.0 and 2.1+ standards, or even include any accommodations for users with various disabilities.
 This presents significant barriers to consumers who are unable to navigate websites for such activities as making purchases, appointment-setting, asking questions, or finding the information they need to make important decisions.

 For commercial enterprises, these barriers often result in lost sales, when consumers with disabilities give up or go elsewhere for their needs.
 Studies have shown that 66 percent of internet users simply abandon their purchases in a sales cart or leave a website when they encounter inaccessible functions.

 Why Accessibility is Important for Pharma Companies